 Why You’ll Love It: Just across the Hudson River from New York City, this hipster-cool enclave touts picture-perfect views of the Manhattan skyline, and during the leaf-peeping season, you’ll enjoy beautiful tree-lined streets with breathtaking fall colors.
 Stop into the Hoboken Historical Museum or Barsky Gallery to see the latest art exhibitions.
 Go window shopping at one-of-a-kind stores and unique boutiques along Washington Street.
 Or just stroll along the Hoboken Waterfront to enjoy some fresh air and riverfront views.

 Delaware River Region

 Why You’ll Love It: Get back-to-school vibes in our capital city’s museums and important historical sites.
 See dinosaur fossils, Civil War relics, Native American artifacts and a collection of fine artwork at the New Jersey State Museum.
 Explore the gardens and grounds of a historic country house at The 1719 William Trent House Museum, and then see where American troops rested, recovered and lived during the Revolutionary War when you take a tour of the Old Barracks Museum, dating back to the mid-1700s.

 Greater Atlantic City Region

-Why You’ll Love It: Enjoy a quiet day at the beach in this Jersey Shore town, then stroll along Ventnor Avenue to peruse the shops (and maybe even catch some end-of-summer sales).
-Be sure to stop by Lucy the Elephant, a 65-foot wooden elephant dating back to the 1800s that you can actually go inside for a guided tour.
-This National Historic Landmark is recognized as America’s oldest roadside attraction.
+Why You’ll Love It: Enjoy a quiet day at the beach in this Jersey Shore town, then stroll along Ventnor Avenue to peruse the numerous unique shops (and maybe even catch some end-of-summer sales).
+Both beloved and iconic, Margate is ideally located and has many fans- from beach lovers and sports enthusiasts to anglers and surfers alike.

 Why You’ll Love It: After a fresh dose of creativity, this coastal town is enjoying a resurgence, with plenty of new (and classic) eateries, nightlife and hotel hotspots to explore.
 Catch a live show at The Stone Pony or the Paramount Theatre.
 Make the scene at The Wonder Bar or Soundbooth, a sleek bar at The Asbury Hotel.
 Visit the Silverball Museum to try your hand at classic pinball games in their retro arcade.
 Or take in the sights along the boardwalk and shop the many unique storefronts along the way.